MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab01_ex02.md

         </div>
         <div class="col-sm-12 col-lg-4">

-        Once you click one of the ***View Log*** buttons, you'll be prompted to log into Jenkins with your OpenShift credentials.
+        Once you click one of the <strong><em>View Log</em></strong> buttons, you'll be prompted to log into Jenkins with your OpenShift credentials.
 OpenShift makes OAuth integration with your applications and services very simple, and here we have an implementation with the built-in Jenkins.

-        Click ***Log in with OpenShift***, provide your credentials, accept the ***Authorize Access*** screen, and you'll find yourself redirected to the logs from the Pipeline in Jenkins.
+        Click <strong><em>Log in with OpenShift</em></strong> provide your credentials, accept the <strong><em>Authorize Access</em></strong> screen, and you'll find yourself redirected to the logs from the Pipeline in Jenkins.

         </div>
 {{< /twoSideStep >}}